stormsoundmusic/orchestral-guide/guide/woodwinds.md

 **WEAKNESSES:**
 A few patches don’t include as many articulations.
 Lacks detailed divisi writing options and a runs builder when compared to Berlin Woodwinds.

-**OTHER:**
-The expansion pack to this library can be purchased only after buying the main library and includes additional mic positions.

 ---

 **Berlin Woodwinds**